albertguedes/udacity-nano-degree-machine-learning-engineer/README.md

+# Udacity - Nanodegree Machine Learning Engineer

-Repository of my projects made for the Nanodegree course in Engineering of Machine Learning of Udacity.
+Repository of my projects made for the Nanodegree course in Machine Learning Engineering of [Udacity](https://udacity.com).

 [boston_housing](boston_housing/) : Project on supervised learning.
 The main propose is to predict the best sell price to a house on Boston city using regression algorithms.